InsertCoinTheater/scorpbot-guide/index.md

 You'll find each section in the list to the left (or the flyout menu if you're on mobile).

-If you have any suggestions for this guide, please post on the ScorpBot Discord (link soon) or the [ScorpBot Forums](http://scorpbot.com/forums/) and let Scorpio know!
+If you have any suggestions for this guide, please post on the [ScorpBot Discord](http://discord.scorpbot.com) or the [ScorpBot Forums](http://scorpbot.com/forums/) and let Scorpio know!